 Occasionally a totally different call number will appear.
 This means the item is about more than art and higher importance was given to the other subject when the call number was assigned.
 For example, Biology and Technology of the Cultivated Mushroom has a call number of SB353 .B474 1985 because it has to do more with agriculture than biology.

 Databases with green or partially green icons offer some level of free, full-text articles.
 In most cases, you must be affiliated with ASU to view the article or on the ASU campus.
 Some database offer a "pay-per-view" service where you can buy an article not available for free and have immediate access.
 If you do not need immediate access to the article, you may also request it through Interlibrary Loan for free.
 Articles requested through Interlibrary Loan can take 2-5 business days to come in, depending on the lending library.
-You can also digital scans from our physical collection through Document Delivery.
+You can also digital scans from our physical collection through Digital Delivery.

 To view the full list of Biology and Science related databases, click here.